 Cookies allow websites and applications to store your preferences in order to present content, options or functions that are specific to you.
 They also enable us to see information like how many people use the website and what pages they tend to visit.

 For more information on what cookies we use and how you can control them please visit our cookie notice.

 We will only collect and process personal data about you where we have lawful basis.
 Lawful basis includes consent (where you have given consent), contract (where processing is necessary for the performance of a contract with you) and our “legitimate interests”, Employment and Social Fields (mainly for staff and employees) and Protection against malpractice and mismanagement (in order to protect the public against mismanagement and failures in the services provided by anybody or association which falls under our remit).

-When appropriate Call and Check will ask for your consent to process your data, this will be to send you information, notifications or to share your data with another nominated person.
-You can withdraw consent at any time by visiting the preference Centre on your account or emailing DPA@CallandCheck.com or writing to us. (see last section for full contact details).
+When appropriate Call&Check will ask for your consent to process your data, this will be to send you information, notifications or to share your data with another nominated person.
+You can withdraw consent at any time by visiting the preference Centre on your account or emailing DPA@CallandCheck.com or writing to us. (see the last section for full contact details).